 We have been shortlisted!
 We are delighted to be nominated for 5 Tech for Good awards for our work with South African charity Shout It Now.
 Read more here.

-You can use Resource Priorities to gain further control of your resources and pooled resources, by specifying which activities they should prioritize their time at.
+You can use the Resource Priority Matrix to gain further control of your resources and pooled resources, by specifying which activities they should prioritize their time at.

 An Example of Use

-Let's think about an example simulation of a Bakery.
-You will have two activities; one for Baking, and one for Packing and Shipping the goods.
+Let's think about an example simulation of a bakery.
+You will have two activities; one for baking, and one for packing the goods.

 Additionally, you also have two resources; a Baker, and a Packer.
 We want the Baker to focus on the baking activity, and the Packer to focus on the packing activity.
 But what if the Baker can also assist with packing, and the Packer is actually a decent baker?